 - Students can work on campus in addition to working a maximum of 20 hours per week off campus

 International students registered in a Co-op Program need a co-op work permit for a work placement either on or off campus.
 Eligibility criteria:

 - Full time student (except in your last year of study)

 - Letter from your faculty indicating that your employment is a part of your degree program

 University of Toronto Students' Union (UTSU)

-Coming January 2022, the UTSU will be offering a new peer support program to assist students.
+Coming March 2023 the UTSU in partnership with Health & Wellness will be offering a Peer Support Service to assist students.
 Follow us on social media.